History of the School

 In 1969 the site of our present school was purchased and the following year the new Patrician Secondary School was opened with Brother Joseph Doheny as Principal.
 Since then, the school has been extended on numerous of occasions.
 Staff and pupil members have continued to grow and Brother James O’Rourke, as Principal, oversaw and engineered many changes in the Patrician Secondary School – i.e. curricular and extra-curricular opportunities.

 The first lay Principal Mr Seamus Mullooly was appointed in 1994.
-His successor, Mr Peter O’Reilly assumed the Principalship in 2004.
+His successor, Mr Peter O’Reilly assumed the Principal role in 2004.
 Recent changes include the introduction of the Leaving Certificate Applied in September 2000 and the opening of another extension in Feburary 2001, which comprises of a new Art Room, Music Room, Chemistry Room, Drawing Room, Construction Studies Room, Library, Demonstration Room, and Guidance Suite.
 The latest extension of seven classrooms, a Staff Room and a Board Room was opened on the 2nd February 2007.
-In 2011 work commenced on a new lunchroom as well as on three new classrooms.
-Work finished in the latter half of 2011 and the cantine has been a huge success among students.
+In 2011, work commenced on a new lunchroom as well as on three new classrooms.
+Work finished in the latter half of 2011 and the canteen has been a huge success among students.
 In 2012, Mr Pat O’Leary became the new Principal.
+He oversaw the addition of temporary classrooms to the rear of the campus, while the DES granted the future proofing of the school, with a new building proposal in May 2018.
+Mr Pat Moloney took over as Principal in September 2018, with Mr Conor Cunnane (2018), Mr Damien Scallan (2019) & Ms Niamh Martin (2021) as Deputy Principals.

-Daniel Delaney was born in Paddock, a small village in central Ireland, in 1747.
-His parents were relatively well-to-do but when his father died Mrs Elizabeth Delany agreed to have young Daniel spend the rest of his childhood with his two aunts in the nearby village of Mountrath.
+Daniel Delany was born in Paddock, a small village in central Ireland, in 1747.
+His parents were relatively well-to-do but when his father died Mrs Elizabeth Delany agreed to have young Daniel spend the rest of his childhood with his two aunts in the nearby town of Mountrath.
 It was here that Daniel received his elementary education.
-It was here too that the parish priest, Father Denis Lawlor, influenced Daniel’s decision to enter the priesthood.
+It was here too that the parish priest, Fr Denis Lawlor, influenced Daniel’s decision to enter the priesthood.

-Father Delany took up his duties as assistant priest in the parish of Tullow.
-A small village 80 kilometres (50 miles) south of Dublin.
+Fr Delany took up his duties as assistant priest in the parish of Tullow, Co.
+Carlow.
 His work with the people of Tullow made him realise that the cause of much of the evil of the day was the lack of education among the people.
 Determined that the Irish Catholics deserved better, he started Sunday schools for the children of his parish.
-In these classes, Father Delaney taught the children Catholic doctrine.
+In these classes, Fr Delany taught the children Catholic doctrine.

 After organising many public religious functions which were still illegal under British law.
-Bishop Delany finally took steps to secure for his Sunday schools a reliable source of catechists: he founded two religious congregations.
+Now a Bishop, Dan Delany finally took steps to secure for his Sunday schools a reliable source of catechists: he founded two religious congregations.
 On February 1st, 1807, he received the first women to start the Sisters of Saint Brigid (Brigidines).
 A year later on February 2nd, he received four men to start the Brother of Saint Patrick (Patricians).

 The Story of the Sash